photo-cli/photo-cli/README.md

 ## Features Explained With Examples

-There is five main feature that can be explained better with examples.
+There are five main features that can be explained better with examples.

 1. [Archive & index with albums into a specific folder with metadata stored locally on SQLite with `photo-cli archive` command](#1-archive--index-with-albums-into-a-specific-folder-with-metadata-stored-locally-on-sqlite-with-photo-cli-archive-command)
 2. [Copy into a new organized folder example with `photo-cli copy` command](#2-copy-into-a-new-organized-folder-example-with-photo-cli-copy-command)